-The President will be elected from the Greek Cypriot community and the vice president from the Turkish Cypriot community.
-To be elected, each may be required to obtain a certain percentage of votes from the other community.
+The President will be elected by a common vote from Greek Cypriots and Turkish Cypriots, but must have votes from the other community.

 A rotating presidency will prevent one community retaining control of the office.
 Each community separately must elect its own representative to fill the office of president or vice president.